Creating connections, understanding, and mutual support

 If you identify as autistic or think you might be autistic, you're welcome to join our autistic peer support group.

-The Autistic Peer Support Group normally meets monthly in Myrtleford on the 2nd Sunday of each month, from 1pm to 3pm.
+Currently our Autistic Peer Group meets at the Myrtleford Library, typically on the 2nd Sunday of each month, from 1pm to 3pm.
+People can also join most meetings remotely via Zoom.

-Our groups are informal, friendly spaces where people can share experiences and connect with others who understand.
+Our group is an informal, friendly spaces where Autistic adults can share experiences and connect with others who understand.

 You can participate in discussions as much or as little as you feel comfortable.
 Sitting back and just listening is perfectly fine.